-The book was compiled on imperial order by using one thousand characters of the oeuvres of the famous calligrapher Wang Xizhi 王羲之 from the Eastern Jin period 東晉 (317-420).
-Zhou selected one thousand different, often-used characters and composed them to a long poem, of which each verse is 4 words or characters long.
+The book was compiled on imperial order by using one thousand characters of the oeuvres of the famous calligrapher Wang Xizhi 王羲之 (303-361) from the Eastern Jin period 東晉 (317-420).
+Zhou selected one thousand different, oft-used characters and composed them to a long poem, of which each verse is 4 words or characters long.
 Each two verses rhyme, so that they are easily to remember.
 The words cover all aspects of nature and human life, and thus also serve to learn the most important characters of all fields, like the universe, history, self-cultivation, learning, eating and drinking, living, gardens, sacrifices, and much more.

 The characters of the Qianziwen serve for numbering a large amount of chapters, books or other data.
 Each character represents a number, like 天=1, 地=2, 玄=3, 黃=4, 宇=5, 宙=6, 洪=7, 荒=8,... 焉=997, 哉=998, 乎=999, 也=1000.
-One example for this method is the numbering of the juan "scrolls" in some editions of the Daoist Canon Daozang 道藏.
+One example for this method is the numbering of the juan fascicles in some editions of the Daoist Canon Daozang 道藏.

 There were several supplements or alternatives written:

 Also called Fan-Tang qianzi wen 梵唐千字文, by the Tang-period 唐 (618-907) monk Yijing 義淨 (635-713), served as a help for the translation of Sanskrit (fan 梵) terms into Chinese, content wholly different than the original Qianziwen.